Tips for parenting during a long-term crisis

 Thompson, who specializes in family life issues, offers some ideas for parenting through times of long-term crisis:

-Be kind to yourself.
-This is all new territory and it’s OK if things don’t get done the same way as before.
-Make time to rest, eat well and unwind.
-This is critical for all caregivers because you can’t continue to care for others if you are completely drained.
+This is all new territory, and it’s okay if things don’t get done the same way as before.
+Make time to rest, eat well, and unwind.
+This is critical for all caregivers, because you can’t continue to care for others if you are completely drained.

-Acknowledge your feelings.
-Anxious, sad, scared: all feelings are OK.
+Anxious, sad, scared: all feelings are okay.
 You don’t have to do anything about the feelings.
 Simply recognizing what you are feeling is a step in letting it go instead of letting it continue to cause concern.

-Retreat!
-Media can be mentally draining so limit your exposure.
+Media can be mentally draining, so limit your exposure.
 Remind yourself that you can’t directly influence the daily news or change someone’s opinion on social media.
 Let it go for 12 hours or more.
-It will still be there when you get back and most likely, not much will have changed except your own stress level.
+It will still be there when you get back and, most likely, not much will have changed except your own stress level.

 Thompson said there are ways you can help your family deal with this long period of uncertainty.

-Stick to routines.
 Even in “normal” times, we know children do better with structure, so keep bedtimes and mealtimes as regular as possible.
 Keep it simple.
-Continue daily chores, set aside time for schoolwork and build in some physical activity.
+Continue daily chores, set aside time for schoolwork, and build in some physical activity.